mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 Each hidden layer neuron needs exactly as many weights as there are values in the input layer.

-The output layer also needs as many weights as there are values in the layer before it.
+The output layer also needs a weight for every value it receives from the previous layer.
 Since the hidden layer has three neurons that means we get three output values, and we need three weights for the neuron in the output layer.

 This code makes a prediction for a given example input from our training data.